Godiva Festival: Format

-Line ups
+Lineups

+2025

+The 2025 festival took place from 4 to 6 July.

+2024

+The 2024 festival took place from 5 to 7 July.
+In February 2024, it was announced that the headliners were Richard Ashcroft, Paloma Faith and Beverly Knight.
+Other notable performers were Sam Ryder, and multiple acts including Standard Procedure and Holy Goof who performed on the Next Stage as part of the DnB takeover.

 2023

 The 2023 festival will take place from 30 June to 2 July.
 In February 2023, it was announced that The Enemy would headline on Friday 30 June.
 The Saturday headline was next to be announced as Rudimental.
 Mel C would be the headline for the Sunday and final day of the festival.

 2022

 The 2022 festival took place from 2 to 4 September, to avoid a clash with BBC Radio 1's Big Weekend.
 The headline acts were announced in April 2022, The Libertines played the Friday slot, Tom Grennan on Saturday and Bananarama headlined on Sunday.

 2021

 The 2021 festival took place from 3 to 5 September, but with a limited capacity because of the COVID-19 pandemic.
 The Saturday night headline was announced on 26 July 2021 as Craig David who would be performing his TS5 DJ Set.
-The headline act for the final day of the festival was announced as Sister Sledge, with Fun Lovin Criminals and David Rodigan also appearing.
+The headline act for the final day of the festival was announced as Sister Sledge, with Fun Lovin' Criminals and David Rodigan also appearing.
 Another performer for the Saturday was announced on 5 August 2021, Sophie Ellis-Bextor.